niqdevgit/V.E.N.L.A/Hours&Diary.md

 Added router and some user handling.

 ## 21.1.2024
 Yesterday and mainly today i worked on CI/CD pipeline.
-This was done for the FullStack cource part 11.
+This was done for the FullStack course part 11.